-Slab design focuses on the maximum possible net uplift pressure (force) and related impulsion.
+Design of concrete slabs for hydrodynamic loading focuses on the determination of the maximum possible net uplift pressure (force) and related impulsion.
 The net uplift pressure is defined by the net difference between surface pressures and underpressures at any given time instant.
 The net uplift impulsion is determined by the integration over time of the net uplift pressure.
+In the following, the methodology is outlined using pressures rather than forces (for a unitary slab surface).

 Pressures occurring at a lining surface can be described by dynamic pressure coefficients.
 These define the time-averaged pressure field and its spatial distribution over the surface of the lining.
 Underpressures are defined based on surface pressures that enter the joints between the slabs of the lining and the joints between the lining and its foundation.
 Slab uplift occurs when the time-averaged or instantaneous pressure (force) differences over and under the slabs are able to generate sufficient impulsion to displace the slab.